fassko/fassko.github.io/_posts/2019-08-28-graphql-ios-swift.md

 ## Setting up GraphQL using Swift in iOS

-Using GraphQL in your iOS, iPadOS, macOS, watchOS and tvOS apps is not that hard.
+You can use GraphQL in your iOS, iPadOS, macOS, watchOS and tvOS apps.
 The easiest way is to use [Apollo iOS SDK](https://github.com/apollographql/apollo-ios) which is a strongly-typed, caching GraphQL client.
 It is written in Swift programming language.

 ### Installation

 To set up Apollo client you need to [install Apollo framework](https://www.apollographql.com/docs/ios/installation/#installing-the-apollo-framework) and [generate schema file](https://www.apollographql.com/docs/ios/installation/#adding-a-schema-file-to-your-target-directory) which describes how you can get information from the server and add to your Xcode app target.

-Then you [can create](https://www.apollographql.com/docs/ios/installation/#creating-graphql-files-with-your-queries-or-mutations) `.graphql` files with your queries or mutations how you would like to get or change data from the server.
+Then you [can create](https://www.apollographql.com/docs/ios/installation/#creating-graphql-files-with-your-queries-or-mutations) `.graphql` files with your queries or mutations on how you would like to get or change data from the server.
 After that, you need to add [code generation](https://www.apollographql.com/docs/ios/installation/#adding-a-code-generation-build-step) build step in Xcode build process to generate type-safe Swift code to use for communication with your server.

 Build your Xcode app target and [add generated](https://www.apollographql.com/docs/ios/installation/#adding-the-generated-api-file-to-your-target) API file to use it.

 ### Communicate with the server

-After the installation process is done you can set up `ApolloClient` instance and point to your GraphQL server.
+Once the installation process is done you can set up `ApolloClient` instance and point to your GraphQL server.

 ```swift
   import Apollo